1. You’re the team manager! Thanks for volunteering! Team managers receive 9 DIBS hours. If more than one manager, divide the hours.

 c.Bring this book to every game and tournament (very important)

 d.When at away games, a sticker needs to go to the team’s coach or team manager for the score sheet.
 At home games, collect a sticker from the visiting team for the score sheet.
-Book of score sheets is located in score booth.
+Book of score sheets is located in score booth (Extra in concession stand).
 When the game is completed, keep copy of score sheet in this book for your records.
 One copy goes to the other coach and 1 goes to the ref.
 When you are getting low on stickers, please let Lindsay Meyer know.

 9. Game Days